VAT registrations and simplications in the Netherlands

 Companies can also register voluntarily in The Netherlands.
 For example, if they are incurring Dutch VAT but not making any taxable transaction, it is possible to register for VAT and claim the VAT incurred via the VAT return instead of the 8th or 13th Directive.

 The VAT registration threshold for established Dutch businesses is €20,000 of global turnover.
 Dutch companies below the threshold can benefit from a special scheme that simplifies their VAT compliance obligations.
+You may find more official information about this small business scheme here.
 As mentioned above, this limit does not apply to non-established companies.

 Vat Number Format in The Netherlands